 Oil production in North Dakota climbed to 1,392 kbo/d in October, a month-on-month increase of more than 2%, and again a new record for the state.
 In the first 10 months this year 1,045 wells were brought online, which was more than in each of the two years before.

 The 2nd tab (“Well quality”), shows that recent wells are performing slightly better than those from 2017, which recovered on average 160 thousand barrels of oil in the first year on production.

 In the “Well status” tab you can find the status of all these wells.
 By selecting the status ‘First flow’, you’ll find that 112 wells started producing in October (vs. 153 in September).

 All leading operators have grown production in 2018 (“Top operators” tab).
 ConocoPhillips has almost taken over the 2nd spot from Whiting.

 The ‘Advanced Insights’ presentation is displayed below:

-This “Ultimate recovery” overview shows the relationship between production rates and cumulative production over time.
-The oil basins are preselected, and wells are grouped by the quarter in which production started.
+This “Ultimate recovery” overview shows how all these horizontal wells are heading towards their ultimate recovery, with wells grouped by the quarter in which production started.